 For more information about research, please call our main office at 412-692-6438.

-The Division of Pediatric Otolaryngology at Children’s Hospital of Pittsburgh of UPMC has an extensive research program that began in 1975 and has since become “the place” for the treatment of otitis media, which includes ear infections and fluid build-up in the middle ear.
+The Division of Pediatric Otolaryngology at UPMC Children’s Hospital of Pittsburgh has an extensive research program that began in 1975 and has since become “the place” for the treatment of otitis media, which includes ear infections and fluid build-up in the middle ear.
 No institution has done more to shed light on the pathogenesis of otitis media and point the way toward improved therapies than Children’s.
 Our clinical Ear, Nose and Throat (ENT) Research Center, Middle Ear Physiology Laboratory, and Basic Research Laboratory are engaged in numerous clinical and laboratory studies investigating the causes, development, and management of middle ear disease, as well as other pediatric ear, nose, and throat disorders.

 One of the facets that makes Children’s ENT research program unique is the Middle Ear Physiology Laboratory in Oakland, which has a special pressure chamber that allows researchers to study the middle ear system without having a perforation in the eardrum, as with earlier methods.
 The chamber, which simulates pressures similar to those experienced underwater as well as on an airplane, was added as part of a $5-million study funded by the National Institutes of Health (NIH) to investigate the cause and treatment of otitis media.
 Children’s researchers have used this facility to gain better understanding of pediatric and adult middle ear conditions.